The Premier Course on Herbal Medicine

 - Starting any number of herbally-related businesses

-NOTE: This course does not substitute for clinical experience under the supervision and guidance of an experienced herbal practitioner.
-Completion of this program in no way confers the right or ability to practice any form of health care.
+This course does not substitute for clinical experience under the supervision and guidance of an experienced herbal practitioner.
+Completion of this program does not confer the right or ability to practice any form of health care.